LOADING ...

 We to go to Crockett, Texas

-We the International Bluegrass Band Competition
+We entered the Bluegrass Band Competition

-And second place
+And took place

 We could play than anybody in the competition